 Let me restate the important point: physical trauma or injury cannot, of itself, harm your state of mind.
 Nor can mere words, of themselves, harm your state of mind.

-What harms our state of mind is when things get to us.
+What harms our state of mind is when things get to us through our reaction.
 At first we may not realize that they got to us.
 But later it becomes obvious when we fret, worry, relive the past, dwell morbidly on it, fantasize about how we will get even, or when we become dejected and depressed.

-Along with the mental and emotional upset, unhappiness and depression come associated physical symptoms such as headache, stomach ache, high blood pressure and so on.
+Along with the mental and emotional upset, unhappiness and depression are associated physical symptoms such as headache, stomach ache, high blood pressure and so on.
+In simple terms, you can get a tension headache or indigestion from a bout of anger toward someone.

-The depression and the physical symptoms are the result of a chain of wrong reactions going back to the very first one.
+The more recent depression and physical symptoms are the result of a chain of reactions going all the way back to the very first one.
 Once we reach the final stages, it is already late in the process.
 It becomes increasingly difficult to recover, as our condition and symptoms grow more advanced.

 It is much easier to recover earlier in the process.
 But if you are like most people, you have been reacting wrongly all your life, that's how you got to where you are now.

-What is needed is to learn the secret of remaining calm in the moment of stress, so that you won't overreact in the present, creating more issues.
+What is needed is to learn the secret of remaining calm in the moment of stress, so that you won't over-react in the present, creating more issues.
 You also need to apply the same principle of remaining calm in the moment of stress to observing your symptoms.
 Because if you react wrongly to your own symptoms you worsen the problem.